 Combined sharpening stones consist of two or more synthetic stones of different grain sizes and functions.
 You can sharpen the blade with one of the stones, smoot sharpen with the second, and then hone the blade with the third stone.
 The only disadvantage is the higher initial investment, which, however, will pay off several times over in the long run.

-Oil whetstones have one big advantage over water stones, and that is that they don't wear out so quickly and will last you for many years.
+Oil sharpening stones have one big advantage over water stones, and that is that they don't wear out so quickly and will last you for many years.
 For oil grinding stones, it is necessary to use honing oil - a few drops are enough.